Albrtito/ObsidianNotes/02 - Atomic/Mutual exclusion.md

 The **general solution to solve deadlocks**: Everyone uses the resources in the same order

 ## Starvation:
 A process is indefinitely blocked waiting to enter a critical section.
-A resource is used all the time between two processes, they take turns for the resource and do not let other processes to acces it.
+A resource is used all the time between two processes, they take turns for the resource and do not let other processes to access it.

 ### Solution:
 To **solve starvation problem** we need to ensure that no process is blocked forever, schedule use of resources another way.